dseguy/php-error-messages/messages/optional-parameter-$%s-declared-before-required-parameter-$%s-is-implicitly-treated-as-a-required-parameter.rst

 .. _optional-parameter-\$%s-declared-before-required-parameter-\$%s-is-implicitly-treated-as-a-required-parameter:

-Optional parameter $a declared before required parameter $b is implicitly treated as a required parameter
+Optional parameter %s declared before required parameter %s is implicitly treated as a required parameter
 ---------------------------------------------------------------------------------------------------------

 	.. meta::
 		:description lang=en:
-			Optional parameter $a declared before required parameter $b is implicitly treated as a required parameter: An optional parameter has a default value, while a required parameter doesn't.
+			Optional parameter %s declared before required parameter %s is implicitly treated as a required parameter: An optional parameter has a default value, while a required parameter doesn't.

 Description
 ___________